inoio/solrs/README.md

   When requests for all servers failed, the last failure is propagated to the client.
 * `RetryPolicy.AtMost(times: Int)`: Retries the given number of times.

-The retry policy can be configure via the `Builder`, like this:
+The retry policy can be configured via the `Builder`, like this:

 ```scala
 import io.ino.solrs._